 100 trees for $90.00 or 25 trees for $22.50

-–Cost Share is available for trees & weed barriers at 50%.
-A minimum of 200 trees must be ordered to receive cost share funds.
+Cost-Share is available for trees & weed barrier at 50%.
+Minimum of 200 trees must be ordered to receive cost-share funds.

 PACKAGES FOR SMALL ACREAGES

-STORAGE Central Platte NRD will store the trees in coolers until planting time.
-If you are planting your own trees, they will be packaged for pick up at the NRD coolers or the local Natural Resources Conservation Service offices.
-You’ll be notified on which day to pick them up.
+STORAGE After the NRD receives the seedlings from Halsey, we store them in a cooler until planting time.
+The seedlings will be packaged for pick up at CPNRD or your local NRCS office.
+If you’re planting your own trees, you’ll be notified on which day to pick them up.
 Tree planter equipment is available at no charge.
-Reservations for the equipment can be made on a first-come, first-served basis by contacting the NRCS in your county or CPNRD at (308) 385-6282.
+Reservations for the equipment can be made on a first-come, first-serve basis by contacting CPNRD or NRCS.

 Weed barrier is a black polypropylene fabric with the appearance of tightly-woven burlap.
 Moisture is able to penetrate the weed barrier fabric, but it prevents moisture loss from the soil beneath the fabric.
-Once the material is in place, post-planting maintenance is virtually eliminated and the material has a minimum service life of five years guaranteed.
+Once the material is in place, post-planting maintenance is greatly reduced and the material has a minimum service life of five years guaranteed.